Frankincense Sustainability and Ethical Sourcing: The Crisis Facing Boswellia Trees

 The magnitude of this crisis extends far beyond the loss of a luxury commodity.
 Boswellia trees represent living libraries of genetic adaptation, cultural heritage, and ecological wisdom.
 Their decline threatens not only the future availability of authentic frankincense but also the collapse of traditional economies that have depended on these trees for generations.

-Recent scientific assessments paint a sobering picture: several Boswellia species have been classified as \"near threatened\" or \"critically endangered\" by conservation organizations.
+Recent scientific assessments paint a sobering picture: several Boswellia species have been classified as "near threatened" or "critically endangered" by conservation organizations.
 The International Union for Conservation of Nature (IUCN) has raised urgent warnings about the rapid decline in both tree populations and resin quality across traditional frankincense-producing regions.

 The Perfect Storm